-On the 8th of January 2021, following the CannPal acquisition, it was announced that the Founder and Managing Director of CannPal, Mr Layton Mills, would lead the combined company post the implementation of the Scheme of Arrangement.
+On January the 8th 2021, following the CannPal acquisition, it was announced that the Founder and Managing Director of CannPal, Mr Layton Mills, would lead the combined company post the implementation of the Scheme of Arrangement.
 The decision to appoint Mr Mills as CEO was reached following a combined meeting of the Boards of CannPal and AusCann.